billbuchanan/csn09112/week12_end/labs/README.md

 <img src="https://raw.githubusercontent.com/billbuchanan/csn09112/master/week12_end/labs/tshark.png"/>

-Now repeat some of the example from the first part, and determine some of the details:
+Now repeat some of the examples from the first part, and determine some of the details:

 [File 1: PNG Content](http://asecuritysite.com/log/with_png.zip)	Frame numbers with content: